JohnDevlopment/doctool/README.md

     var file: String = ""
     var file := ""

-Why does Doctool now require `export` for exported properties?
+Why does Doctool not require `export` for exported properties?
 Because there are properties that can be exported through the `_get_property_list` method.
-As a matter of fact, I do that for some of my own classes, which is why I made it this way.

 #### Data Tags